avinanick/CS50W_capstone/README.md

 ### Release Deadlines

 Release Deadlines are set and edited by either the Project Owner, or any Group Managers.
 Tasks are assigned to release deadlines.
-Project Owners and Group Managers are alerted to deadlines that have passed with tasks that are not yet complete.

 ### Tasks

 Tasks are created by any member working on the project.
 Fields include a title, description, and work status which starts as To Do and can be updated to In Progress and Done.

+### Activity Messages

+On the index page, users will see a list of messages giving them updates about activity that has taken place in any projects they are a part of.
+Activity includes creating deadlines or tasks, and adding, removing, promoting, or demoting members of the project group.

 ## Contents